bcmichael/RNMR-Docs/docs/command/full_command.md

 prompt for them and will use the current global values.
 The global values are updated anytime a spectrum is phased.
 Thus `PS` with no arguments can be used to phase a new data set after `FT` to the same phase values as the last thing that was phased.
+## PSHLST
+Push a value to a list

+Category: Lists

+Format: `PSHLST` nam val

+Qualifiers: /HEAD /TAIL

+Qualifier Defaults: /TAIL

+Defaults: temp none

+Description:
+`PSHLST` pushes a value to the end of a list specified by nam.
+If no list is specified RNMR will prompt for it with temp as a default.
+If the values is omitted RNMR will prompt for it with no default. /HEAD or /TAIL may be used to determine which end of the list to push a value to.
+By default RNMR pushes to the tail of the list.
 ## PSX
 Set acquisition transmitter phase